-Administrators establish two Student Learning Objectives (SLOs) on measures they select.
+Administrators establish three Student Learning Objectives (SLOs) on measures they select.
 In selecting measures, certain parameters apply:

-- All measures must align to Common Core State Standards and Connecticut Content Standards.
-In instances where there are no such standards that apply to a subject/grade level, districts must provide evidence of alignment to research-based learning standards. - •At least one of the measures must focus on student outcomes from subjects and/or grades not assessed on state-administered assessments.
+All measures must align to Connecticut Core Standards and other Connecticut content standards.
+In instances where there are no such standards that apply to a subject/grade level, districts must provide evidence of alignment to researchbased learning standards.